What is the cost per lead for Real Estate Industry?

 It is the amount of money a real estate company or agent has to spend to capture or acquire the information of a user.
 It is often referred to as CPL.

 How much does a real estate lead cost?

 The cost of capturing customer information in each real estate categories vary.
 It can range anywhere from average INR 300 for Affordable homes to INR 5000 for Uber Luxury projects.
 The lower the no. of buyers in a segment the more premium their information is.

 What is a Site Visit?

-When a customer visits a location in person to gain more information about the project.
+When a customer visits a location of the project in person to gain more information is known as Site Visit.

 Here is the Lead To Site Visit Conversion rate:

 Great – 1 site visit from 10 leads

 Good – 1 site visit from 20 leads

 Average – 1 site visit from 30 leads